-ATM 301 Sampling of Aggregates Products
+ATM 301 Sampling Aggregate Products

-Following are guidelines for the use of WAQTC FOP for AASHTO T 90 by the State of Alaska DOT&PF.
+Following are guidelines for the use of WAQTC FOP for AASHTO R 90 by the State of Alaska DOT&PF.

-1. Sample sizes in Table 2 may be used when sampling for WAQTC FOP for AASHTO T 27/T 11 (See Procedure General Note 1).
+1. Sample sizes in Table 2 may be used when sampling for WAQTC FOP for AASHTO T 27/T 11.
+(See Procedure General Note 1).